Explore the Levels of Change Management

 • Communications materials

 The role of the Communicator is one of the five key roles of people managers during change, and it's repeatedly identified in Prosci's Best Practices in Change Management research.
 But what messages do they need to communicate and when?
-Change managers need to enable people managers with coaching on effective communication, as well as simple but comprehensive communications materials that include the information they are expected to convey to their direct reports.
+Change managers need to enable people managers with coaching on effective communication and simple but comprehensive communications materials that include the information they are expected to convey to their direct reports.

 • Resistance management tools and tips